Sudhishna/Juniper_Cloud_Providers/Apple_ZTPO/README.md

 	![Alt text](/Apple_ZTPO/img/GUILiveTransition.jpg "GUI Live Transition")

 #### NOTE: The images represent the GUI that will be built.
-Once the GUI is built, it will be replaced by the actual snapshots.
+Once we build the GUI, it will be replaced by the actual snapshots.